 For most people, at least some aspects of sexuality decline with age, such as level of desire or frequency of sexual activity.
-There are many biologic and non-biologic reasons this happens, including a person’s general well-being and health, lifestyle, as well as interpersonal and psychosocial factors (like the quality of a relationship, or mental health issues).
+This happens for many biological and non-biological reasons, including a person’s general well-being and health, lifestyle, and interpersonal and psychosocial factors (like the quality of a relationship or mental health issues).

-The longest-running study of women’s experience with aging looked specifically at the issue of changes in sexual functioning, in fact.
+The longest-running study of women’s experience with aging looked specifically at the issue of changes in sexual functioning.
 The Study of Women’s Health Across the Nation (SWAN), which follows women who were between 42 and 52 when the study began, examined the relative contribution of menopause and other factors on changes in sexuality.

 In a six-year follow-up of study participants, researchers found that: